yohan-hicof/motorbike_lean_tracker/README.md

 - Improve the description of the readme and add images. (done, will need to be updated)

-- Allow the recorded data to be replayed. (in progress): in the track replay, show more info, like current speed, current lean

 - Find a way to estimate the laptime based on gps data.
 (From the python and java app)

 - Add simple capture visualization: Just speed and lean. (in progress)